FlorentLM/mokap/README.md

    ```
 If you do not want to use ffmpeg, you can still use Mokap in image mode (videos will be written as individual frames)

-#### Miniconda:
+#### uv:

-We recommend using Miniconda to manage Python environments and install Mokap easily.
+We recommend using uv to manage Python environments and install Mokap easily.
-* If you don't have Miniconda installed, see [here](https://docs.conda.io/projects/miniconda/en/latest/).
+* If you don't have uv installed, see [here](https://github.com/astral-sh/uv).

 ### Installation